 [SDA Bible Commentary:] Christian Gnostic thought revolved around the concept that, in essence, good and evil are to be identified with spirit and matter, respectively.
 Those men in whose souls resides a spark of the heavenly light are said to be prisoners in this world of matter.
 Salvation consists in the knowledge of how to escape from the realm of matter into the realm of spirit.
 Gnosticism denied the true incarnation of Christ, holding that the human form men thought they saw, was an apparition.
-The divine Christ was supposed to have entered into the human Jesus at His baptism, and departed prior to His death on the cross.—Nichol, F.D. (editor), The Seventh-day Adventist Bible Commentary,* vol. 5, 893 (1978; 2002).
-Washington, DC.
-Review and Herald Publishing Association.†‡
+The divine Christ was supposed to have entered into the human Jesus at His baptism, and departed prior to His death on the cross.—Introduction [to “The Gospel According to St. John”].
+Nichol, F. D. (Ed.), The Seventh-day Adventist Bible Commentary, vol. 5 (page 893).
+Washington, DC: Review and Herald Publishing Association (1956).†‡

-Most of the Gospel of John deals with incidents that took place in Jerusalem or nearby parts of Judea and involved the Jewish leaders.
+[Introduction to the Gospels:] Most of the Gospel of John deals with incidents that took place in Jerusalem or in the nearby parts of Judea and involved the Jewish leaders.
 The other Gospels deal primarily with His ministry in Galilee.
 Thus, John is quite different from the others.
 He included several long discussions with the Pharisees which occurred in the temple at Jerusalem.
 John’s primary goal was to tell us about God.
 He stated in no uncertain terms that Jesus was One with the Father.
 (See John 10:30; 14:9; 17:21.)
 Twenty-six times he quoted Jesus as saying that the Father had sent Him.

-[Barclay’s Daily Study Bible:] Right at the beginning we come upon a characteristic of the Fourth Gospel.
+[Barclay’s Daily Study Bible:] Right at the beginning of it [John 1:19-28] we come upon a characteristic of the Fourth Gospel.
 It is emissaries of the Jews who come to cross-question John.
-The word Jews (Ioudaioi) occurs in this gospel no fewer than seventy times; and always the Jews are the opposition.
+The word Jews (Ioudaioi) occurs in the Fourth Gospel no fewer than seventy times; and always the Jews are the opposition.
 They are the people who have set themselves against Jesus.
 The mention of the Jews brings the opposition thus early upon the stage.
 The Fourth Gospel is two things.
 First, as we have seen, it is the exhibition of God in Jesus Christ.
-But, second, it is equally the story of the rejection of Jesus Christ by the Jews, the story of God’s offer and man’s refusal, the story of God’s love and man’s sin, the story of Jesus Christ’s invitation and man’s rejection.
-The Fourth Gospel is the gospel in which love and warning are uniquely and vividly combined.—Barclay, W. Daily Study Bible,* article on John 1:28.†‡§
+But, second, it is equally the story of the rejection of Jesus Christ by the Jews.
+The gospel is at one and the same time the story of God’s offer and man’s refusal, the story of God’s love and man’s sin, the story of Jesus Christ’s invitation and man’s rejection of it.
+The Fourth Gospel is the gospel in which love and warning are uniquely and vividly combined.—Barclay, William.
+Article: The Witness of John [Article for John 1:19-28].
+The Gospel of JOHN, vol. 1.
+In The Daily Study Bible.
+2nd ed.
+Edinburgh, Scotland: The Saint Andrew Press; 1956: pg 58.†‡§

 [Introduction to the Gospels:] Matthew and Luke talk about Jesus’s human heritage, but Mark does not discuss the issue.
 What does John say about where Jesus came from?
-(John 1:1-3)
+(See John 1:1-3.)

 At the very beginning of his Gospel, John stated in clear terms that Jesus was HO LOGOS—the Word, a term he used to mean that Jesus was the living expression of the mind, will, and character of God.
-John makes it clear that Jesus existed from eternity with the Father.
+The Gospel of John makes it clear that Jesus existed from eternity with the Father.
 (John 1:1-3) Thus, John goes back before the human story of Jesus to discuss His true identity as the eternal, immortal God who created all things.
 (See John 1:3; Colossians 1:16; Hebrews 1:1-6.)